-Inflation is a sustained increase in the general price level of goods and services within an economy over a period of time.
-Subsequently, an inflation rate corresponds to the measurement of inflation or more specifically, the percentage change in a particular general price index such as the consumer price index or the producer price indexes.
+Inflation is a sustained increase in the general price level of goods and services within an economy over a period.
+Subsequently, an inflation rate corresponds to the measurement of inflation or, more specifically, the percentage change in a particular general price index such as the consumer price or the producer price indexes.

 Note that the sustained increase in general price levels mirrors a decline in the purchasing power per unit of money.
 Hence, inflation also represents the devaluation of a particular currency or any medium of exchange.

 Why does inflation happen: The major types and causes of inflation